Thursday, September 29

 4. America the Beautiful New Jersey by Nora Campbell

-Parents/caretakers be sure books are child friendly before reading them to your child/children.
+Parents/caretakers, be sure books are child-friendly before reading them to your child/children.

-You can Click here to purchase the 50 states workbook on Amazon.
+You can Click here to purchase the 50 States workbook on Amazon.

-You can also utilize the 50 States tab at the top of my page to find all the 50 states post in one convenient place.
+You can also use the 50 States tab at the top of my page to find all the 50 states' posts in one convenient place.

 Tune in next week to learn some quick facts about New Mexico!
 Thank you for reading my post!!
 “The more that you read, the more things you will know.
-The more that you learn, the more places you’ll go.” -Dr. Seuss
+The more you learn, the more places you’ll go.” -Dr. Seuss

 Check these free printables out: